johnzhang320/microservice-master-docker/README.md

  ## start docker kafka

    in microservice-master project and open terminal from Intellij

      docker ps
    if find kafka and zookeeper process running in docker, using

     docker kill pid

    to stop two of them

    then start it

     docker compose up -d

+## Sequence of Start Services

+   start eureka-nameing-server -> product-service -> inventory-services --> order-sevice --> notification-service --> eureka-client-api-getway

+## Code Integrated testing

+  1. product-service